marinoandrea/pmms-assignments/assignment_2/README.md

 # Assignment 2 - Mergesort and Vecsort

+_Submission due date: **Tuesday, March 1, 2022**_

-- You will probably implement multiple versions of mergesort and vecort.
+- You will probably implement multiple versions of mergesort and vecsort.
 At least one sequential and one parallel version.
 - Please make sure that each version is in its own subdirectory for the right sub-assignment (i.e. if you have a parallel implementation of mergesort called "parallel_a" it should be in: **assignment_2/mergesort/parallel_a/**).
 - The executable needs to have the same name as the version folder name, i.e. for the parallel mergesort version please make sure the executable is called "parallel_a".
 - Make a new subfolder for each version you want to try.
 All versions should be based on the same boilerplate code.